URIELRAFEEEA/world-cup-monte-carlo-simulation/README.md

 # Monte Carlo Simulation of World Cup Tournament Outcomes

 ## Overview

-This project models FIFA World Cup knockout tournaments using stochastic processes and Monte Carlo simulation.

-The objective is to investigate how latent team strength and randomness interact to determine tournament outcomes.

----
+This project explores how stochastic processes and Monte Carlo simulation can be used to model FIFA World Cup knockout tournaments.
+Rather than predicting real tournament outcomes, it demonstrates how latent team strength and randomness interact in high-variance competitive systems.

+## Mathematical Model
+Each team is assigned a latent strength score based on attacking, defensive and midfield quality.

+Match outcomes are simulated using a logistic probability model

+P(i beats j)=1/(1+exp(-Δ/σ))

+where Δ represents the difference in latent strength and σ controls tournament volatility.

-## Methods
+## Simulation

-- Monte Carlo Simulation
+- 10,000 Monte Carlo simulations
-- Logistic probability model
-- Markov chain framework
+- Knockout tournament represented as an absorbing Markov process
-- Latent team-strength model
-- R programming
+- Implemented in R

----

-## Key Features
+## Results

-- Simulated 10,000 tournaments
-- Estimated championship probabilities
-- Investigated variance and path dependence
-- Demonstrated the impact of uncertainty on tournament outcomes

----
+Example championship probabilities:

+France ..........
+59%
+Argentina .......
+21%
+Spain ...........
+13%
+Portugal ........
+3%

+The simulations illustrate that even highly rated teams remain vulnerable to randomness.

-## Repository Structure
+## Repository Contents

-simulation.R
-WorldCupSimulation.pdf

----
+- World Cup Simulation.qmd
+- World-Cup-Simulation2.pdf

 ## Skills Demonstrated

+- Monte Carlo simulation
 - Statistical modelling
-- Monte Carlo methods
+- Stochastic processes
+- Markov chains
 - Probability theory
-- Stochastic processes
-- R programming
+- R